open-telemetry/opentelemetry-collector-contrib/extension/sumologicextension/README.md

 **Stability level**: Beta

-This extension is to be used as part of Sumo Logic collector in conjuction with [`sumologicexporter`][sumologicexporter] in order to export telemetry data to [Sumo Logic][sumologic].
+This extension is to be used as part of Sumo Logic collector in conjunction with [`sumologicexporter`][sumologicexporter] in order to export telemetry data to [Sumo Logic][sumologic].